OOub/hummus/README.md

-# Adonis Quick Start Guide
+# Quick Start Guide

 Adonis is a spiking neural network simulator coded using C++.
 There are currently two versions:
-* Adonis_t : a clock-based version of the simulator which includes current dynamics
+1. **Adonis_t** : a clock-based version of the simulator which includes current dynamics
-* Adonis_e : an event-based version of the simulator without current dynamics
+2. **Adonis_e** : an event-based version of the simulator without current dynamics

 ## Dependencies